ogratwicklcs/ansible_security_workshop/1.2-checkpoint/README.md

 - API: Ansible mostly works with the API
 - Windows client: the user interaction takes place in a Windows client.

-In this lab the playbooks we write will be interacting with the API in the background.
+In this lab, the playbooks we write, will be interacting with the API in the background.
 All actions will be verified in the Windows client UI.

 ## Step 2.2 - Accessing the Check Point MGMT server via a Windows workstation

-Since access to the MGMT server requires a Windows client and we cannot be sure that each and every lab student has access to a Windows environment, we have provisioned a Windows workstation as part of this lab.

 The Windows workstation can be reached via Remote Desktop Protocol (RDP).
 We recommend to use a native RDP client if available.
 If not, the Workstation is equipped with an HTML RDP client which enables lab participants to access the workstation via browser.

 Test the access to the MGMT server now by pointing your RDP client to the `windows-ws` IP in your inventory.

-If you do not have a RDP client available or want to test the HTML RDP client, please open the following URL in your browser: `http://<windows-wsIP>/myrtille`.
-Be sure to replace `<windows-wsIP>` with the IP for the Windows workstation from your inventory.
-In the login field, only provide the user name and the password: The user name is **Administrator**, the password is provided in the inventory.
+If you do not have a RDP client available or want to test the HTML RDP client, please open the following URL in your browser: `http://<windows-IP>/myrtille`.
+Be sure to replace `<windows-IP>` with the IP for the Windows workstation from your inventory.
+In the login field, only provide the user name and the password: The username is **Administrator**, the password is provided in the inventory.
 Leave the other fields empty, and click on **Connect**.

 You now are accessing a default windows workstation with a Google Chrome browser installed.